One of the best ways to brighten up your kitchen is by redoing the tile of your backsplash. We have the steps to spruce up your kitchen.

 Ready for more DIY projects?
 We have plenty of ideas for sprucing up your kitchen.
 We can walk you through projects like deep cleaning your kitchen and unclogging that kitchen sink drain.
-That’s not all – you can be sure components of your appliancesand systems are covered with a home warranty plan from American Home Shield®.
-With a variety of plans priced to fit your budget, you can make sure your new appliances are covered, while also protecting your budget.
+That’s not all – you can be sure components of your appliances and systems are covered with a home warranty plan from American Home Shield®.
+We have plans for every budget, so call or go online today and find the one that’s right for you.

 If you’re already an AHS member, we’re here for you when you need us.
 You can request service in MyAccount 24/7.